Markus2003/openServer/README.md

 <br><br>

 # Changelog
-Here we are with the `Utility there, Utility over there...` version (formally `BETA-0.5.8`)<br>
+Here we are with the `Uni is coming and I can't stop it...` version (formally `BETA-0.5.9`)<br>
 ## Features

-This upgrade also upgrade Changelog Viewer, so the info about the new update can be barely visible
-- Fixed <code>Personal Vault</code> Vulnerability
+- Fixed `Server File Finder` Vulnerability
-- Improved File Type Recognition in <code>Personal Vault</code>
+- Fixed Critical problem on flashing `Custom Updates`
-- Prototype of a the <code>Music Player</code>
+- Style of `iconStyle` Buttons updated
+- Improved `Music Player` with new feature and style
+- Better handling of `CSS` and `JS` file update
+- New version of the `Update` Section, you can now choose which `Release Channel` you want to update
+- You can now safely reset the Database if something goes wrong
-- Prototype of the <code>Server File Finder</code>
+- `Copy-Paste` and `Move` features of the `Personal Vault` now working
-- Now you can upload multiple files

 ## Some Bugs
 - Some visual bugs